About our Tribe

 Contact with three different waves of European peoples and their governments led to our Tribe’s forced removal from our vast ancestral territory and our near extermination as a people.
 This physical and cultural genocide has led to ongoing disconnection and disenfranchisement from our sacred spaces, culturally important plants/animals, the remains of our ancestors, and our traditional clan-based interactions.
 We remember these harsh realities of those who came before us, but by telling these stories, we also honor the strength, perseverance, and resiliency of our people.
 Our way of life may have been fundamentally altered over the last few centuries, but our Creator-given sovereignty and our ability to adapt and thrive remains.

 Today, the Reservation, once only 640 acres, is now over 1,100 acres in size.
 Our San Manuel Tribal Government works to provide a better quality of life for our citizens by building infrastructure, maintaining civil services, and promoting social, economic, and cultural development.
-San Manuel also operates San Manuel Casino®, as well as other enterprises, and supports neighboring communities as one of the largest employers and philanthropists in the Inland Empire.
+San Manuel also operates Yaamava' Resort & Casino at San Manuel, as well as other enterprises, and supports neighboring communities as one of the largest employers and philanthropists in the Inland Empire.

 We pay homage to our ancestors by fulfilling our obligation to learn, practice, and teach our language, customs, and traditions for all generations.